wooden spoon filled with spirulina on top pile of spirulina powder

 Conclusion

 Spirulina comes in powders, tablets, or flakes and can be simply added to healthy drinks or meals.
 Powders and tablets, however, are the most common.
-If you are looking for an effortless way to boost energy and add more nutrients to your life, Spirulina powder is an easy choice.
+If you are looking for an effortless way to support energy and add more nutrients to your life, Spirulina powder is an easy choice.
 Though tiny, this blue-green superfood delivers in a big way.

 Medical Disclaimer